linusboyle/linusboyle.cn/_posts/2018/05/2018-05-28-MachineCode.md

 layout : post
 title : Machine Language
 date : 2018-05-28
+tags:
-tags: nand2tetris
+- nand2tetris
+- assembly
-excerpt: intro of the machine language,which is a part of the book 'Nand++' by me and other classmates
+excerpt: intro of the machine language, which is a part of the book 'Nand++' by me and other classmates
 ---

 # Machine Language&Assembly Language